eg3r/TerraInvicta.Diplomacy/README.md

 ## Upcoming Features

-* Improve on existing features (Ai to Ai diplomacy does not use new new features as of yet).
+* Improve on existing features (Ai to Ai diplomacy does not use the new features as of yet).
 * Add more Diplomacy treaties.
 * Improve hate logic in regard to diplomacy treaties.

 ## Installation (Manual)